Edgar-Donk/frothy-brew/docs/colour_picker/joining_rgb_hsv.rst

         return int(hue * 360 + 0.5), sat, int(value * 100 + 0.5)

-Next we wish to change labels from tkinter to a themed type, so that they blend in with the background.
+Next change labels from tkinter to a themed type, so that they blend in with the background.

 Run this and you should see the cursor move when either the hsv side or rgb